archatas/django-gdpr-cookie-consent-demo-project/README.md

 ## Disclaimer

 The actual website's compliance with the GDRP Cookie Law depends on the configuration of each use case.
-The django-gdpr-cookie-consent app provides the mechanism to make that possible, but it's up to you how you configure and integrate it.
+The Django GDPR Cookie Consent app provides the mechanism to make that possible, but it's up to you how you configure and integrate it.

 ## Contact

-For technical questions or bug reports, please contact [@archatas](https://github.com/archatas) on Github or [@DjangoTricks](https://twitter.com/DjangoTricks) on Twitter.
+For technical questions or bug reports, please contact Aidas Bendoraitis at <https://www.djangotricks.com/feedback/>.